Quality of Coverage (QoC): Quantifying Cellular Network Coverage Quality, Usability and Stability: Appendix

 \section{Appendix}

-We use the Appendix to share our Ethics and Data Release statements as well as to offer additional details about our datasets and data aggregation methodology.
+We use the Appendix to share our Data Release statement as well as to offer additional details about our datasets and data aggregation methodology.
 We also include complete statistical descriptions and analyses for all QoC KPIs evaluated with our datasets.
+Finally, we include auxiliary graphs and analyses not central to the core contribution of the paper but that may nonetheless be of interest to the reader.